bcmichael/RNMR-Docs/docs/command/full_command.md

 `SQZ` squeezes and archive to reduce the size of the file stored on disk.
 After `SQZ` the number of records and data blocks allocated in the file will match the number of used records and data blocks (`SP /USED` will equal `SP /FILE`).
 If no archive is specified RNMR will prompt for it with 1 as a default.
+## SREF
+Save processing buffer reference to nucleus table

+Category: Frequency Control

+Format: `SREF` nuc

+Defaults: *

+Description:
+`SREF` stores the reference frequency (or frequencies) in the visible processing buffer in the nucleus table.
+If nuc is
+* `SREF` saves the frequency for every channel.
+Otherwise a valid nucleus must be passed.
+If nuc is omitted RNMR will prompt for it with a default of \*.
+## SREFA
+Save acquisition buffer reference to nucleus table

+Category: Frequency Control

+Format: `SREFA` nuc

+Defaults: *

+Prerequisites: RNMRA only

+Description:
+`SREFA` stores the reference frequency (or frequencies) in the acquisition buffer in the nucleus table.
+If nuc is * `SREFA` saves the frequency for every channel.
+Otherwise a valid nucleus must be passed.
+If nuc is omitted RNMR will prompt for it with a default of \*.
 ## SRFLG
 Set spectrum reverse flag